slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ##### Strong Authentication

-The strongly authenticated idenenty used to login to the SCP MUST be used for the generation of source provenance attestations.
+The strongly authenticated identity used to login to the SCP MUST be used for the generation of source provenance attestations.
 This is typically the identity used to push to a git server.

 Other forms of identity MAY be included as informational.